 For example, if the Fed lowers the rate, this drives down interest rates throughout the U.S. banking system and increases the supply of money, which tends to weaken the dollar relative to other currencies, given the anticipated inflationary pressure.
 The diminished rates also tend to weaken demand for dollar-denominated assets, which can have a knock-on effect on the value of the currency.

 Treasury Department Role

+The Treasury Department is a government agency that also indirectly affects the exchange rate.
+It prints more money.
+This printing increases the supply and weakens the dollar.
 It can also borrow more money from other countries.
-That's done by selling Treasury notes.
-That not only increases the supply of money, it also increases the debt.
-Both will send the dollar's value down.
+That's done by selling Treasury notes, which increases the supply of money and increases the U.S. debt, and both will send the dollar's value down.

-How the Government Regulates Foreign Exchange Trading
+Regulations on Foreign Exchange Trading

-The Chicago Futures Trading Commission regulates the forex brokers.
+The Chicago Futures Trading Commission regulates forex brokers.
 It oversees all U.S. forex brokerage companies, enforces its regulations, and prosecutes outright fraud.
 Its authority was strengthened in 2010 with the Dodd-Frank Wall Street Reform Act.

 Approximately 95% of the $5.1 trillion traded daily on forex markets changes hands via spot currency transactions rather than futures transactions.
 Since these consist of two-day delivery rather than cash, they are considered the same as futures contracts.
 For this reason, a broker must register as a commodity trading advisor, a futures commission merchant, an introducing broker, or a commodity pool operator with the Commodity Futures Trading Commission and become a member of the National Futures Association.